On a clique-building game of Erd\H{o}s: The clique-building game

 It remains to show that Blue, playing second starting from the empty board on $K_{n+2}$, can always arrive at state $S_1$.
 Red necessarily starts by playing an arbitrary edge $u_1v_1$ of $K_{n+2}$.
 Blue's strategy then is to play an edge $u_1u_2$ incident to the one Red has just played.
 There are then 5 cases (up to isomorphism) for Red's next move as depicted below:

 It is not difficult to see that each of these game states are (coloured) subgraphs of $S_1$; indeed, one can see this by taking $v_2$ to be an isolated vertex in the first and second pictures (which exists since $n+2\ge 5$) and by taking $v_2$ to be any of the unlabelled vertices in the last three pictures.
-Indeed, in all five of these cases, every red edge is incident to $v_1,v_2$ but no red edge connects these two vertices every red edge is incident to precisely one of $v_1$ and $v_2$.
+Indeed, in all five of these cases, every red edge is incident to precisely one of $v_1$ and $v_2$.
 With this, we see that Blue can play his next move by adding a blue edge between these two vertices identified as $v_1,v_2$ and then strengthen his opponent by giving up to Red all the remaining edges needed in order to arrive at exactly state $S_1$.
 This proves that Blue can always reach position $S_1$, and the result follows by the above claim. \end{proof}

-\begin{proposition} If Clique$(n)$ is a Player 1 win for some $n\geq 46$, then Clique$(n+3)$ is a Player 2 win. \end{proposition} \begin{proof} We use strategy stealing together with a case analysis of Player 1's second move and a mirroring strategy.
+\begin{proposition} If Clique$(n)$ is a Player 1 win for some $n\geq 25$, then Clique$(n+3)$ is a Player 2 win. \end{proposition} \begin{proof} We use strategy stealing together with a case analysis of Player 1's second move and a mirroring strategy.
 Suppose $n$ is such that Clique$(n)$ is a Player 1 win.
 As usual, we will play the Clique$(n+3)$ game with Red going first and show that Blue has a winning strategy.
 However, unlike in the previous two proofs, we will not be able to guarantee that we reach our ``good'' game state $S$ after some fixed number of moves, and in particular, we will need to allow for the $K_n$ subgraph of $K_{n+3}$ to be essentially any graph that comes about from Blue playing the winning strategy as Player 1 in $\Clique(n)$.

-With this in mind, we say that a 2-coloured subgraph $H\subseteq K_n$ is \emph{good} if (1) $H$ occurs as a game state at some point during a run of the Clique$(n)$ game in which Blue goes first and follows the winning strategy for $\Clique(n)$; and (2) $H$ is such that either Blue has claimed one more edge than Red or all edges have been claimed.
+With this in mind, fix some arbitrary winning strategy $\mathcal{S}$ of Player 1's in $\Clique(n)$ and define a 2-coloured subgraph $H\subseteq K_n$ to be \emph{good} if (1) $H$ occurs as a game state at some point during a run of the Clique$(n)$ game in which Blue goes first and follows $\mathcal{S}$ for $\Clique(n)$; and (2) $H$ is such that either Blue has claimed one more edge than Red or all edges have been claimed.

-For such a graph $H$, we define the following game state $S_2(H)$ as a (coloured) subgraph of $K_{n+3}$, in which each of the vertices $v_1$ and $v_2$ have the same three red neighbors in $H$ and $u$ has red degree equal to $n$ into $H$.
+For such a graph $H$, we define the following game state $S_2(H)$ as a (coloured) subgraph of $K_{n+3}$, in which each of the vertices $v_1$ and $v_2$ have the same three red neighbors in $H$ and $u$ has red degree equal to $n$ into $H$ - see \Cref{fig4}.